VerifyTests/Verify.Blazor/readme.md

 ## Verify.Blazor

 Verify.Blazor uses the Blazor APIs to take a snapshot (metadata and html) of the current state of a Blazor component.
-It has fewer dependencies and is a simpler API than Verify.bUnit approach, however it does not provide many of the other features, for example [trigger event handlers](https://bunit.egilhansen.com/docs/interaction/trigger-event-handlers.html).
+It has fewer dependencies and is a simpler API than [Verify.Bunit approach](#verifybunit), however it does not provide many of the other features, for example [trigger event handlers](https://bunit.egilhansen.com/docs/interaction/trigger-event-handlers.html).

 ### NuGet package